-The Company's current financial instruments consist of cash, accounts receivable and advances, long term deposit, accounts payable and other liabilities financing facility, due to related parties and convertible debentures.
+The Company's current financial instruments consist of cash, accounts receivable and advances, long term deposit, inventory, accounts payable and other liabilities and due to related parties.
 The carrying values approximate the fair values of these financial instruments due to the short-term maturity of these items.